Take One Gram of Neural Features, Get Enhanced Group Robustness: Experiments

-\paragraph{Datasets.} We experiment with three standard image classification datasets on which previous works evaluate worst-group performance: \textbf{Waterbirds} \cite{Sagawa2020Distributionally} is a dataset composed of bird photographs from the CUB dataset \cite{WelinderEtal2010} superimposed on background scenes taken from the Places365 dataset \cite{placesdataset}.
-The target labels are ``landbird'' and ``waterbird'' which are spuriously correlated with the background images of either ``land'' or ``water''.
-We evaluate on the test set with the average accuracy and the worst-group accuracy (``waterbird'' on ``land''); \textbf{CelebA} \cite{Liu_2015_17414} is a celebrity large-scale face dataset with 202,599 natural images.
-There exists a spurious correlation between the hair color and the gender (``male'' or ``female'') of a person.
-We evaluate on the test set with the average accuracy and the worst-group accuracy (``male'' with ``blond'' hair); \textbf{COCO-on-Places-224} is the same dataset as in \cite{ahmed2021systematic} but with images resized to $224 \times 224$ (instead of $64 \times 64$ in the original paper).
-There are 10 segmented COCO \cite{lin2014microsoft} objects superimposed on scenes from the Places365 dataset.
-This time, a group of backgrounds are spuriously correlated with each object at training time.
-We evaluate the accuracy on a first test set with objects on the same backgrounds as during training, called the \textit{in-distribution set} (`ind'), and on a second test set with objects on unseen backgrounds, dubbed the \textit{systematically-shifted set} (`sys').
+\textbf{Datasets}.
+We experiment with three image classification datasets on which previous works evaluate worst-group performance. \textbf{Waterbirds} \citep{Sagawa2020Distributionally} is a dataset composed of images combining bird photographs from the CUB dataset \citep{WelinderEtal2010} with background scenes taken from the Places365 dataset \citep{placesdataset}.
+The target labels (``landbirds''/``waterbirds'') are spuriously correlated with the background images (``land''/``water'').
+The train set is composed of 4,795 images and the validation and test set are respectively composed of 1,199 and 2,897 images. \textbf{CelebA} \citep{Liu_2015_17414} is a celebrity face dataset with 202,599 images. \citet{Sagawa2020Distributionally} considered the task of classifying the hair color of the individual as ``blond'' or ``not blond''.
+The authors observed that there exists a spurious correlation between the hair color and the gender (``male'' or ``female'') of a person.
+In fact, in the dataset, only 2\% of blond people are male.
+We use the official train-val-test split from \citet{Liu_2015_17414}. \textbf{COCO-on-Places-224} is a dataset of 10 segmented MS COCO \citep{lin2014microsoft} objects superimposed on scenes from the Places365 dataset.
+The train set has 7,200 training images --- 800 images per category --- and validation and test sets are composed of 900 images --- 100 images per category.
+Unlike Waterbirds, multiple backgrounds have spurious correlations with the object classification \citep{ahmed2021systematic}.
+We rebuilt this dataset based on the code provided by \citet{ahmed2021systematic}\footnote{\url{https://github.com/Faruk-Ahmed/predictive_group_invariance}} but with images resized to $224 \times 224$ (instead of $64 \times 64$ in the original paper, which considerably degrades visual features of objects and background).